diamond-diadem/diamond-diadem.github.io/content/en/news/diamond-cw-article/index.md

 <big>

-The article has been accepted for publication in a special issue of _Advanced Engineering Materials_ dedicated to the PEPR DIADEM.
+The article has been published in a special issue of _Advanced Engineering Materials_ dedicated to the PEPR DIADEM.
 It presents the work conducted by the "Codes & Workflows" group of the DIAMOND project.

-Discover the preprint <a href="https://hal.science/hal-05430774v1/" target="_blank" rel="noopener noreferrer">on HAL</a> or <a href="https://doi.org/10.48550/arXiv.2512.13826" target="_blank" rel="noopener noreferrer">on arXiv</a>.
+Read <a href="https://doi.org/10.1002/adem.202503185" target="_blank" rel="noopener noreferrer">the article </a>

 </big>